tamberg/fhnw-idb/data-transport/README.md

 Try these examples with CircuitPython on the nRF52840.

 ### Wi-Fi
+Consider to setup a hotspot on your smartphone and to access and use a WLAN anywhere.
 * [Reading the Wi-Fi module MAC address](CircuitPython/wifi_address)
 * [Scanning Wi-Fi networks](CircuitPython/wifi_scan)
 * [Connecting to a Wi-Fi network](CircuitPython/wifi_connect)